folkzb/magalu/mgc/cli/docs/network/security_groups/rules/create.md

     --protocol string               Protocol
     --remote-ip-prefix string       Remote Ip Prefix
-    --security-group-id string      Security Group ID: Id of the Security Group (required) --validate-quota                validateQuota: Validate the quota before creating Rule (default true) --wait                          The request will be asynchronous.
+    --security-group-id string      Security Group ID: Id of the Security Group (required) --validate-quota                validateQuota: Validate the quota before creating Rule --wait                          The request will be asynchronous.
 The wait parameter tells the API that you want the request to simulate synchronous behavior (to maintain endpoint compatibility).
-You can set an approximate timeout with the waitTimeout parameter (default true)
+You can set an approximate timeout with the waitTimeout parameter
-    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true) (default 120)
+    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true)
 ```

 ## Global Flags: